Joel-Haeberli/it-security-docs/docs/themes/Firewalls.md

 - are often referred to as:
 	- **application layer/level gateway (ALG)**
 	- **proxy server**
-	- **application firewall**: additionally take the header information from layer 2 up to layer 7 into account (what the both other terms above don't do)
+	- **application firewall**: additionally take the header information from layer 2 up to layer 7 into account (something both terms above don't do)

 ### ALG/ Proxy Server Types